natalieagus/50033/docs/05-teen/scriptobjgamearch.md

 </TabItem>
 </Tabs>

-These are currently of a `generic` type because `UnityEvent` can have any signature: without zero to three arguments of any time.
-For the sake of the lab, we need at least three different types: no argument, a single `int` type argument, and a single `IPowerup` type argument.
+These are currently of a `generic` type because `UnityEvent` can have any varying signature: zero parameter, one parameter, etc. For the sake of the lab, we need at least three different types: no argument, a single `int` type argument, and a single `IPowerup` type argument.
 For each type, we need a pair of scripts: the GameEvent and the GameEventListener variant.

 The following creates the "no argument" variant: